hdShang/arxiv-daily/docs/cs-CL/2025-05-14/papers/250509056v1-a-comprehensive-analysis-of-large-language-model-outputs-similarity-.md

 ---
 layout: default
-title: A Comprehensive Analysis of Large Language Model Outputs: Similarity, Diversity, and Bias
+title: "A Comprehensive Analysis of Large Language Model Outputs: Similarity, Diversity, and Bias"
 ---

 # A Comprehensive Analysis of Large Language Model Outputs: Similarity, Diversity, and Bias